 Specialised BPD Therapy

-Eggshell Therapy specialises in working with people affected by traits of emotionally unstable/borderline personality disorder.
+For most of my career as a social worker/ therapist, I have specialised in working with people affected by traits of emotionally unstable/borderline personality disorder.

-We emphasis ‘traits of’ because we believe that psychological disorders are often extreme expressions of a continuum of normality.
+I emphasis ‘traits of’ because we believe that psychological disorders are often extreme expressions of a continuum of normality.

 I bring together scientific research and clinical knowledge that were particularly effective in tackling the following issues: difficulties in regulating emotions, interpersonal relationships (e.g. standing up for yourself or asking for what you want), managing anger outbursts, impulsive behaviours and compulsive urges, or having suicidal thoughts and urges to self-harm.